 On the last page, the applicant will select the Career Women’s Network Scholarship Fund and complete the following additional information:

 - A short essay describing your educational plans and your commitment to community service.

-- Provide the name and email address of one reference who has agreed to submit a letter of recommendation for you.
-This person will receive an email from our system allowing them to submit your recommendation.
-Please ask them before submitting their email address and let them know when you have submitted your application because that is when they will receive the email.
+- Provide the name and email address of one person who has agreed to submit a letter of recommendation for you.
+This should be a teacher, mentor, advisor, counselor, coach or work supervisor.
+Once you have submitted your application, the person will receive an email from the Community Foundation requesting the recommendation.
+Please request the recommendation before submitting the person’s email address and notify him/her when you have submitted your application.

 - A resume listing your work, school and community activities, athletics, awards, offices held, and other relevant experience.

 - Your most recent high school or college transcript – you must request this from your current school.

 - A current, submitted FAFSA Student Aid Report that indicates the value of your Expected Family Contribution (EFC) in the upper right hand corner.
 If this value is not shown, your application will be considered incomplete.

 Renewal for Prior Recipients: A prior recipient of this scholarship fund is eligible to renew the award each subsequent year of her undergraduate education career for up to four years.
 In order to renew, she must:

 - Complete the online renewal application by March 15th of each year.